JustinPinner/EccentricEngineDemos/Ball/README.md

 Install npm and any required dependencies for your OS (see the main [README](https://github.com/JustinPinner/EccentricEngineDemos/blob/master/README.md) for more details)

 This has been tested with several desktop browsers, and as you might expect some are better than others.
-Chrome, Firefox and Safari seem to be pretty much ok, but Edge and mobile versions of those big three either partially work or don't run at all.
-At some point I'll try to fix those up, but in the meantime three working browsers is probably enough to get started with.
+Chrome, Firefox and Safari seem to be pretty much ok.
+Haven't tried Edge with this yet.
+Mobile versions of Chrome, Firefox and Opera seem to be ok too.

 You'll find a `compile.sh` script in this project's directory, but before you can execute that, you'll have to switch to the project directory, e.g. `% cd ~/path/to/your/cloned/source/Ball` and run these commands (based on MacOS - your OS may be different)
 *  npm install eccentric-engine